kalekdev/uni/semester-1/analysis-1/notes.typ

 Widerspruch: $2>=3$ ist falsch, deshalb ist $sqrt(2) >= sqrt(3)$ auch falsch.\
 $not(sqrt(2) >= sqrt(3)) equiv sqrt(2) < sqrt(3) space qed$

+It is more rigorous to prove / rewrite something through Contraposition, because we start with a false statement in contradiction.

 *Vollstaendige Induktion*\
 $n in N_0, P(n)$ ist eine Aussage\
 $P(0)$ ist wahr\